programster/zfs-balancer/README.md

     sdf      -      -      -         -      -      -
 ```

-And this is what it is like today:
+And this is what it is like today much later and balanced:

 ```
 NAME   SIZE  ALLOC   FREE  EXPANDSZ   FRAG    CAP  DEDUP  HEALTH  ALTROOT